Residence Life

 - Support a residential community of approximately 150 students, helping to establish and maintain healthy community norms and shared values

-- Maintain a socially just and inclusive residential environment by facilitating honest conversations around community norms and expectations
+- Maintain an inclusive residential environment by facilitating honest conversations around community norms and expectations

 - Live within the designated summer residential community(s) and spend meaningful time in common spaces when available to do so